AMD Ryzen 9 9950X vs Intel Core i9-15900K

 Cons

-- Higher power consumption and heat output
+- Higher TDP and power consumption than AMD equivalent

 AMD Ryzen 9 9950X wins